OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/dev-env/dev-env.md

 The typical standard is to avoid using tabs and instead use spaces, to ensure that there is no ambiguity in formatting.
 However, updating old code and enforcing this standard takes some care.
 Such issues will be addressed over time as code is reviewed and updated.
+It is typical to use the default for the IDE (such as Eclipse) or follow the programming language standard (such as 4-spaces for Python).

 ## Development Environment Documentation ##

 Each OpenCDSS software project includes developer documentation.
 At a minimum, the main `README.md` file in the repository will explain the project organization and how to get started.
-More complex software projects have more complex developer documentation.
+More complex software projects have correspondingly detailed developer documentation.
 New developers should consult the developer documentation first.
 If developer documentation is lacking, the OpenCDSS team can work to improve the documentation.